arpruss/USBComposite_stm32f1/README.md

 If you want to make a simple (non-composite) USB device, you can just call the plugin's `begin()` method, and it will take care of registering itself with `USBComposite` and starting up `USBComposite`.
-If you want to make a composite USB device, however, you need to control the device with `USBComppsite`.
+If you want to make a composite USB device, however, you need to control the device with `USBComposite`.

 ```
 USBComposite.clear(); // clear any plugins previously registered